nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `edit 2`<br>
-  Selects the 2nd task in the address book.
+  Selects the 2nd task in the To Do List.
 * `find CS5000` <br>
   `edit 1`<br>
   Selects the 1st task in the results of the `find` command.